Actors Theatre of Louisville

 Actors' Theatre - this tape may be blank

-President of Theatre Louisville, 1963-1964; vice president of the merged Actors Theatre of Louisville (ATL), 1964; member ATL Board of Directors, 1963 until the time of the interview.
-Bingham is a member of a major philanthropic family in Louisville.
-This interview covers the years 1962-69, discussion of Humana Festival.
+Barry Bingham Jr. is interviewed about Actors Theatre Louisville: its history and his involvement.
+Mr. Bingham served as president of Theatre Louisville, 1963-1964; vice president of the merged Actors Theatre of Louisville (ATL), 1964; and served as a member of the ATL Board of Directors from 1963 until the time of the interview.
+Bingham was a member of a major philanthropic family in Louisville.
+This interview covers the years 1962-1969, and includes discussion of the Humana Festival.

 Founder, Theatre Louisville, Inc., 1963.
 Co-producer/director merged Actors Theatre of Louisville, 1964-65.
 At time of interview, lived in Woodstock, New York, and did free-lance directing.
 Block's interview covers the years 1962-1969.
 First interview covers the years 1974 forward.